Many are wondering if the Diablo 4 servers are down, and if they are, how to fix the ‘game servers not available’ issue.

 Are the Diablo 4 servers down?

-At the time of writing, it seems as though the Diablo 4 servers are functioning as expected.
+At the time of writing, the Diablo 4 servers are currently up and running.

 Does Diablo 4 have dedicated servers?